monsoonmaelstrom/book2/book2.md

 “Obscenely large,” Giorgi supplies.

 Giorgi and Gavin grew up in a much more modest part of Branton, but spent a lot of time with my grandparents and me as kids, since their own parents worked such long hours running a market stall.
 Everyone thought it was the best way to keep the two of them out of trouble.
-I’m fairly confident none of them expected that I’d end up ensuring Giorgi and Gavin were neck deep in all of this.
+I’m fairly confident no one expected that I’d end up ensuring Giorgi and Gavin were neck deep in all of this.

 “For the most part,” Alex supplies.
 “It’s camouflage.”

 “In what sense?”
-I ask.
+I probe.

 Alex shrugs.
 “All of them.
 You’ve met her.
 Money, or the illusion of such, makes people overlook and forgive a lot.”